jrmoose3/Master-of-Western-Literature-2223/An Overview: Key Projects/README.md

 Coursework for the Master's of Western Literature was often a mixture of written tests, weekly assignments, and research papers.
-The later of these are available for view in the overview.
+The later of these are available for view in this Overview folder.
 <br>
 <br>
 1. Short Essays: A Series of 1000 word essays written for the Western Texts and Contexts course. <br>